huggingface/blog/train_memory.md

    \\( 10{,}000 \times 50{,}000 \text{ elements in } \texttt{float32 }\text{(4 bytes)} \implies (5 \times 10^8) \times 4 \, \text{bytes} = 2 \, \text{GB}.\\)

 4. **Input Tensor Creation (2nd Loop)**: Memory increases by 200 MB for a new input tensor.
-At this point, you might expect the input tensor from step 2 to be freed, but it isn't: the model retains its activation, so even if the tensor is no longer assigned to the variable `inputs`, it remains referenced by the model's forward pass computation.
+At this point, you might expect the input tensor from step 2 to be freed.
+Still, it isn't: the model retains its activation, so even if the tensor is no longer assigned to the variable `inputs`, it remains referenced by the model's forward pass computation.
 The model retains its activations because these tensors are required for the backpropagation process in neural networks.
 Try with `torch.no_grad()` to see the difference.

 5. **Forward Pass (2nd Loop)**: Memory increases by 2 GB for the new output tensor, calculated as in step 3.